kontainapp/km/docs/ci_pipeline.md

 As part of the nightly pipeline, there is a validation target `validate-runenv-withk8s`.
 This target uses the `demo-runenv-image`, which contains a sample application, to validate the runenv image.
-Since `runenv-image` contains absolutly the bare minimum, the image is not likely deployed to the k8s direcly in production.
+Since `runenv-image` contains absolutely the bare minimum, the image is not likely deployed to the k8s directly in production.
 For some payloads such as Nginx or the Demo Dweb application, the `runenv-image` and the `demo-runenv-image` will be the same, since the payload is the application itself.

-### Pull Request to change the nightly pipeline.

-Due to the time needed to run the nightly pipeline, it is not triggered automatically when PR or commits take place.
-After opening a PR, we should manually run the nightly pipeline to make sure everything looks OK.